install.packages("devtools")

 Configuration also exposes workflow-specific validation methods called internally by each function:

-config$validate_eval() — checks requirements for the evaluation workflowconfig$validate_export() — checks that output_dir is set and writableconfig$validate_plots() — checks requirements for the plots workflowEvaluation
+config$validate_eval() — checks requirements for the statistical evaluation workflowconfig$validate_export() — checks that output_dir is set and writableEvaluation

-The core class of the package.
+The core statistical evaluation class.
 It orchestrates the full evaluation workflow:

 Evaluation$new(config)$run()You can also inject custom dependencies for testing or advanced use: